manastalukdar/manastalukdar.github.io/website/blog/2019/04/14/interviewing-software-engineers/readme.md

 2. Depending on the candidate, sometimes this discussion veers into topics involving scalability, resiliency (including API resilience patterns) and security.
 3. If the candidate has relevant industry experience, there may be questions around data consistency models, linearizability, synchronous vs. asynchronous processing patterns, low latency and high throughput architectural patterns and the pros and cons, etc.
 4. A new grad candidate with no experience in distributed computing may get an object modeling question with expectation of not just data models but also API design including discussions involving abstraction patterns for storage and access layers.

-### Inquisitiveness and Ability to Learn New Things

-In the tech industry it is fairly common for technologies to rise and fall and and skills to become redundant.
-So, it is important that a good Software Engineer should:

-1. Be inquisitive about new developments in the industry irrespective of whether these new developments are being used or planned on being used by the higher-ups at their workplace.
-2. Have the ability to learn new technologies in reasonably quick time and find the resources needed to really understand these technologies to be able to make informed decisions about their pros and cons, etc.

-I probe for these characteristics in a candidate by:

-- Asking them questions on new developments in the industry related to their background.
-- Asking them questions on a topic that most likely they have never worked on.
-The idea here is to foster a discussion and observe how effectively the candidate can catch on to something that may not be very familiar with.

-### Tenacity

-I test for this attribute by observing how a candidate solves a relatively difficult problem, be it a coding or a system design problem.
-Some candidates just give up, but there are those who keep at it and try different approaches and try to break down the problem into more manageable parts.

-### Other

-#### Sense of Ownership

-Candidate should exhibit a sense of ownership and pride over their work.
-They should feel passionate about the work they have previously done and will potentially do in their new workplace.
-Questions on their previous projects and scenario based behavioral questions are useful to get an idea.

-#### Teamwork

-Candidate should show the ability to work successfully in a team.
-I probe for this by asking questions on previous work and also from scenario based questions.

-#### Culture Fit

-Candidate should have some degree of alignment with the company culture.
-Scenario based behavioral questions help gauge this.

-#### Multiplier

-Candidate, specially if interviewing for an experienced developer position, should show the likelihood of elevating the team.
-At the very least, candidate if hired, should not pull the team down for whatever reason.

-#### Autonomy

-This is encapsulated by other attributes such as, **_ability to learn new things_**, **_Sense of ownership_**.
-Needless to say, for experienced candidates we should expect a high degree of autonomy once they get past the initial on-boarding and ramp-up phase.

-#### Systematic and Methodical Approach

-Software engineering, specially while debugging and troubleshooting problems, requires a [methodical approach](https://www.ribbonfarm.com/2009/08/31/how-to-think-like-hercule-poirot/), not quite unlike [being a detective](http://tulosconsultancy.in/blog/order-and-method/).
-To get a sense of whether the candidate has any sort of proclivity for [order and method](https://www.youtube.com/watch?v=5bGl_v0asbg), sometimes, if the candidate has either done exceptionally well or particularly bad in the interview, I may ask them how they go about a project, like for instance how did they prepare for this interview.

 ## Experienced Candidates